guillaume-lrt/Puissance_4/README.md

-Game made on python with pygame, based on the board game Connect 4 (Puissance 4).
+Python game made with pygame, based on the board game Connect 4 (Puissance 4).

 Need to install pygame to run it.